-- 20. I consider a substantial amount of the information that the Agency exempted under section 30(1) contains factual information to which section 30(1) does not apply, due to section 30(3).
-I am satisfied this information is not intertwined with deliberative information. - 21.
+- 19. I consider a substantial amount of the information that the Agency exempted under section 30(1) is factual to which section 30(1) does not apply due to section 30(3).
+I am satisfied this information is not intertwined with deliberative information. - 20.
 I accept certain information exempted by the Agency contains opinion and recommendation.